Phononic Combs in Lithium Niobate Acoustic Resonators

-The previous measurements were taken with a Keysight Vector Network Analyzer (VNA) connected directly to the device via a cable and a probe.
 Because the devices are single-port, the reflections from the device are used to observe nonlinear phenomena.
 This is performed by driving the device on resonance using a signal generator and amplifier, sending the signal into the device through a unidirectional coupler, and routing the reflections back into a spectrum analyzer.
 For a drive frequency $f_{d}$=256.435MHz and power $P_{d}$ = 12.5 dBm, parametric down-conversion is achieved into tones at 171.9 MHz and 85.36 MHz satisfying $f_{1}$+$f_{2}$=$f_{3}$ seen in Fig.~\ref{fig:wide2}(e).
 While the resonator does indeed have another strong tone at 171 MHz, there is only a very weak tone at 86 MHz.
-The fact that 171 MHz and 255 MHz are very close to being the second and third harmonics of 86 MHz likely also plays a big role in energy conversion.
+Currently, the mechanism that determines exactly which tones convert energy from one to another is still under investigation, needing future theoretical models to help predict the complex mode coupling behavior.

 When devices are driven at slightly lower frequency and higher power of 256.32 MHz and 16.5 dBm, combs are generated at all three tones.
 The frequency spacing of the comb is the same for all three tones, sitting at $\Delta f = $70 kHz.
 This frequency spacing is exactly equal to the difference in the sum of the first two frequencies minus that of the drive frequency.
 For example, here our sum is $f_1+f_2=85.364+171.888=257.252$ MHz, with a drive frequency of 257.32 MHz, this gives almost exactly $\Delta f = $70 kHz.
 The main tone at 257.32 MHz remains the strongest because the electrical signal is not fully attenuated by the coupler, whereas the 86 MHz tone is the weakest, likely due to a weak mechanical resonance that fails to amplify the signal.
-Because the lower tone is weak, and the upper tone is disturbed by the presence of the electrical signal, the middle tone near 170 MHz is focused on for the remaining figures.
-A two-port device would address this issue by eliminating the electrical signal, which is the focus of future work.